Making Plans

 An Introverted Artist’s Plans

-There are a couple of very special things to me that bring me profound joy when I get to do them.
+There are a couple of special activities that bring me profound joy when I get to do them.
 They’re simple, like getting up early to have a coffee while the sun rises, going out for a run in the peaceful, cool early morning.
 Painting.
-They’re solitary activities, but they’re what I make plans for.
+They’re solitary activities, but I make plans for them.

-I think about and look forward to that time all week when I am working on film sets.
-Film is a great job for me because it’s inspiring to be around so many creatives, so many putting in the hard work, the hours, engrossing themselves in their art and their craft.
+I look forward to those special times all week when I am away on film sets.
+I love working in film because I find it inspiring to be around so many creatives that are putting in the hard work, the hours, engrossing themselves in their art and their craft.

-At the same time, if you know anyone that works in film, it can also be described as chaotic.
-You must be completely present and alert at all times because like few other jobs that I know of, there is only one single determinant of success in a day’s work; What gets captured on camera.
+At the same time, if you know anyone that works in film, the work environment can also be described as high-stress and wholly consuming.
+You have to be present and alert at all times because like few other jobs that I know of, there is only one single determinant of success in a day’s work: what gets captured on camera.

-There’s very little forgiveness granted for a redo.
-Everyone’s there for one purpose.
-All departments have come together to make the scenes that make the movie.
+Little forgiveness is ever granted for a redo.
+Everyone is there for one purpose.
+Each department has come together to make the scenes that make the movie.
 All of the planning, testing, and preparations have been for the moment it goes to camera.
 And once it does, you pray that it goes perfectly, otherwise everyone stands by and waits on you.
 The director, producers, cast, a film crew.
-There’s no other work that can happen in the meantime besides what is getting put on camera, minutes in the day dwindling away.
+There’s no other work that can happen in the meantime, minutes in the day dwindling away.

 It’s exhilarating, and it’s rewarding, but it leaves you spent.
 Your time on a project is never really your own time.
 You go into work not knowing when you’ll finish (not even a vague idea, but you can almost guarantee that it’s not in time for dinner).
 You don’t know what time you’ll start work the next morning until you finish and go home for the day, hopefully with just enough time to sleep.
 There’s not much else that can happen in a person’s life when they work in film, except the film that they’re working on.

 What we do have, though, are weekends.
 Weekends are my sacred time.
-As someone that loves order, I treasure the weekends because I can have routine, and get the feeling that I have some control in my life.
+As someone that loves order, I treasure the weekend because I can have a routine and feel like I have some control in my life.

 Because I already had plans.
 Why do I feel like in order for my plans to be legitimate they have to be with other people?
-If I was already committed to some other group, it would be understandable.
+If I was already committed to another group of friends, it would be understandable.
 But I feel selfish to decline anyone when I had plans to do something on my own.
 Even as an introvert, when I long for that time so desperately.
 This guilt is something that I struggle with.

 Especially when it seems that most of the people I surround myself with are extroverted.
 It’s funny how that goes.
 Introverts, I think, are drawn to extroverts.
 There’s an anxiety that comes with being introverted and extroverts bring comfort.
 They put the room at ease by taking the pressure off and assuming the centre of attention.